 Firstly, it could be utilized by younger people who are just starting out in the financial world, and don’t have many assets.
 If you don’t have a mortgage or other major debts, an account at N26 gives you practical features with near-zero risk.

-The fees that N26 charges are almost non-existent for people who plan to use the bank exclusively in the UK.
+The fees that N26 charges are almost non-existent for people.
 Even when cash is withdrawn abroad, N26 only charges 1.7% on the transaction.
 The big upside is the lack of fees and predatory practices, as well as the built-in statistics which can make financial planning a whole lot easier.

 The second way to use N26’s services is as an add-on to a traditional bank account.
 If you need a way to track your personal spending, or are tired of all the fees associated with using the big banks, N26 is a real contender for your business.